Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Acknowledgment

 \section{Acknowledgment}

 This work is supported by the Department of Atomic Energy, Government of India, under Project Identification Number RTI 4002.
 Computations related to some of the correlators were done on the Cray-XC30 of ILGTI, TIFR (which has recently been closed), and the computing clusters at the Department of Theoretical Physics, TIFR, Mumbai.
-NM is thankful to Keh-Fei Liu, Gunnar Bali and Wolfgang Soeldner for providing us with the nucleon, and heavy baryon data.
-NM and DC also acknowledge discussions with Piyush Srivastava at various stages of this work.
+NM is thankful to Keh-Fei Liu, Gunnar Bali, Wolfgang Soeldner, Swagato Mukherjee and Xiang Gao for providing us with the nucleon, H$^2$ and heavy baryon data.
+NM and DC also acknowledge multiple discussions with Piyush Srivastava, and Vipul Arora at various stages of this work.
 We would also like to thank Ajay Salve, Kapil Ghadiali, and T. Chandramohan for computational support.